-- Note 1: Model variants distinguished by [O] and [Y] are identical except for logos on the front fascia: - [O] Denotes Senetas Corp.
+- Note 1: Model variants distinguished by [O], [Y] and [T] are identical except for logos on the front fascia: - [O] Denotes Senetas Corp.
 Ltd. sole branded version - [Y] Denotes Senetas Corp.
-Ltd. & SafeNet co-branded version - Note 2: These models derive their power from an "AC to DC" plug-pack adapter which is considered to be outside the cryptographic boundary. - Note 3: These models support pluggable SFP transceivers and derive their power from an "AC to DC" plug-pack adapter all of which are considered to be outside the cryptographic boundary. - Note 4: These models support pluggable SFP transceivers, dual power supplies and removable fan tray which are considered to be outside the cryptographic boundary.
+Ltd. & SafeNet co-branded version - [T] Denotes Senetas Corp.
+Ltd. & Thales SA co-branded version - Note 2: These models derive their power from an "AC to DC" plug-pack adapter which is considered to be outside the cryptographic boundary. - Note 3: These models support pluggable SFP transceivers and derive their power from an "AC to DC" plug-pack adapter all of which are considered to be outside the cryptographic boundary. - Note 4: These models support pluggable SFP transceivers, dual power supplies and removable fan tray which are considered to be outside the cryptographic boundary. - Note 5: This model supports pluggable CFP4 transceivers, dual power supplies and removable fan tray which are considered to be outside the cryptographic boundary. - Note 6: This model supports pluggable QSFP28 transceivers, dual power supplies and removable fan tray which are considered to be outside the cryptographic boundary.